 Importance for Accessibility

 Web browsers, plug-ins, and assistive technologies can use headers to provide in-page navigation on web pages.
-This navigation allows a screen reader to move forward and backwards on the page without needing to start over from the beginning of the content.
+This navigation allows a screen reader to move forward and backwards on the page without needing to scan every line of text on the page.

 - Use descriptive words for your headers